Eyeline

-Eyeline is a Canadian visual effects and animation company founded in 1989 in Munich.
-The studio was led by VFX Supervisor Stephan Trojansky.
-The company has 7 locations including Munich, Stuttgart, Los Angeles, Vancouver, Montreal, London, and Seoul.
+Eyeline (Formerly Scanline VFX) is a Canadian visual effects and animation company founded in 1989 in Munich by Thomas Zauner, Peter Claridge, and Stefanie Stalf.
+The studio was later led by VFX Supervisor Stephan Trojansky from the mid 2000's.
+The company has 7 locations including Munich, Stuttgart, Los Angeles, Vancouver, Montreal, London, and Seoul (listed in order of operation).

-Scanline has recently completed work on films from the Marvel Cinematic Universe (MCU) such as Spider-Man: Far From Home (2019), Black Widow, Shang-Chi and the Legend of the Ten Rings and Eternals (all 2021), and films based on DC Comics such as Zack Snyder's Justice League, The Suicide Squad (both 2021) and The Batman (2022).
+Eyeline has worked on hundreds of films, across many franchises including the Marvel Cinematic Universe (MCU) such as Spider-Man: Far From Home (2019), Black Widow, Shang-Chi and the Legend of the Ten Rings and Eternals (all 2021) along with DC Comics based projects such as Zack Snyder's Justice League, The Suicide Squad (both 2021) and The Batman (2022).
 They have also worked on Terminator: Dark Fate, Gemini Man (both 2019), Godzilla vs. Kong, Free Guy and Don't Look Up (all 2021).

+During its tenure under Stephan Trojansky, Scanline built a name for itself as a boutique visual effects studio often working on projects that involved complex simulation based visual effects work, utilising its own proprietary computational fluid simulation software – Flowline.
+Such examples are the water creature in The Chronicles of Narnia: Prince Caspian (2008) and Spiderman Far-From Home; Tsunamis in 2012 (2009) and Hereafter (2010); large scale destruction in Battleship (2012) and San Andreas (2015); and huge fireballs as in Game of Thrones - The Bells (2019).

+Scanline worked on a number of projects directed by Zack Snyder, a long term collaborator and in 2017 Scanline, with internal VFX Supervisor Bryan Hirota, were the lead vendor working on DC Comic's Justice League (before and after Joss Whedon stepped in to complete production).
+Scanline later had the chance to complete unfinished sequences as part of HBO Max's Zack Snyder's Justice League (2021), again as the lead vendor.

-In terms of television, Scanline has worked on Game of Thrones season eight (2019), Shadow and Bone (2021–2023), Foundation (2021–present), Cowboy Bebop (2021) and Stranger Things season four (2022).
+Scanline also worked on multiple television shows including Game of Thrones season four (2014) and season eight (2019), for which it won an Emmy for Best Special Visual Effects, Shadow and Bone (2021–2023), Foundation (2021–present), Cowboy Bebop (2021) and Stranger Things season four (2022).

 In November 2021, Netflix announced that it would acquire Scanline with plans for it to operate as a standalone business working with a variety of clients.
 The acquisition closed in the first quarter of 2022.
+Netflix integrated Scanline into Eyeline Studios, hiring computer graphics and imaging pioneer Paul Debevec as Chief Research Officer.

-In October 2025, Scanline VFX have merged with Eyeline Studios as "Eyeline".
+In October 2025, Netflix merged Scanline VFX with Eyeline Studios to form "Eyeline", complete with new and unified branding.